 Even without his powers or his Microcomputer Belt, the Chameleon is one of the world’s greatest masters of disguise.
 The Chameleon is a master at creating lifelike masks and make-up.
 The Chameleon is also a quick-changing artist who can assume a new disguise in less than a minute, although he no longer needs to use such skills.

 The Chameleon can also speak fluently in several different languages including English, Russian, and others without using any kind of accent and is a formidable and experienced hand to hand combatant who possesses knowledge based on basic street-fighting techniques and was using any kind of fighting techniques and skills he learned from his time with the KGB, making the Chameleon an above average unarmed combatant.
+He's also surprisingly fast on his feet, able to leap around a rampaging Hammerhead while wearing a fat suit.

 The Chameleon is a Master of Espionage, a skilled marksman and a explosive expert.
 The Chameleon is also a skilled pilot capable of driving and piloting helicopters and planes.

 Microcomputer Belt: Later on, the Chameleon obtained a microcomputer belt buckle from Spencer Smythe.
 This microcomputer belt buckle serves three functions.
-1. A video scanner receiver records and analyzes a person’s overall appearance including facial features of anyone the Chameleon encounters and feeds that information into a visual synthesizer that interpolates the rest of the person’s appearance so that it can duplicate his or her facial features using electrical impulses.
+1. A video scanner receiver records and analyses a person’s overall appearance including facial features of anyone the Chameleon encounters and feeds that information into a visual synthesizer that interpolates the rest of the person’s appearance so that it can duplicate his or her facial features using electrical impulses.
 2. Its memory banks can store up to hundreds of different images including facial features.
 3. The computer utilizes Holographic Image technology that when an image is called up via a code tapped on the belt’s keypad, subtle electrical signals trigger changes in the Chameleon’s body and eye pigmentation allows him to change his appearance at the push of a button.
 A secondary signal alters the appearance of his clothing.
 His microcomputer belt buckle also is capable of allowed him to appear as two different people to two separate observers simultaneously by altering the perception of multiple viewers simultaneously.

 Memory Material: The Chameleon’s clothing is made of a special fabric of memorial materials that can reshape and recolor itself by electrical impulses from his computer belt so as to resemble the clothing of the person he is impersonating.
 The change is triggered by his computer belt.
-Since the Chameleon can now take on the physical appearance of any person at will.
-The fabric made of memory material that now responds to his nerve impulses and can modified and appear to be what ever costume he wishes to be.
+Since the Chameleon can now take on the physical appearance of any person at will, the fabric made of memory material that now responds to his nerve impulses and can modified and appear to be what ever costume he wishes to be.

 Knockout Darts: The Chameleon carries a small air pistol that fires darts up to 40 darts.
 These darts contain a potent anesthetic which knocks its victims out and makes them stay unconscious for several hours.

-Knockout Gas: The Chameleon uses a small aerosol that can emit a cloud of potent anesthetic gas that will knock its victim out where they will stay unconscious for several hours.
+Knockout Gas: The Chameleon uses a small aerosol that can emit a cloud of potent, undetectable anesthetic gas that will knock its victim out where they will stay unconscious for several hours.
 This cloud is effective for over 10 feet (3.048 meters) away.
 The victims who fell asleep will stay unconscious for anywhere between 1 to 10 hours.

 Smoke Bomb: The Chameleon uses a type of smoke bomb that will fill a 40 foot (12.192 meters) radius with an opaque mist.